ng-consult/redis-url-cache/README.md

 `npm test`

-If you need to debug, you can use `debug` extensivly with:
+If you need to debug, you can use `debug` extensively with:

 ```bash
 DEBUG=simple-url-cache-FS,simple-url-cache-REDIS npm test